Please note that I use affiliate links in this post. Clicking through and making a purchase helps me in a small financial way, thank you!

 - If you’re watching calories, ask them not to add cheese.

-- Avoid salads served in a tostada shell and always request dressing on the side.
+- Avoid salads served in a tostada shell.

-- Italian or oil and vinegar are going to be lighter than creamy dressings like Ranch or blue-cheese.
+- Italian or oil and vinegar are going to be lighter in fat & calories than creamy dressings like Ranch or blue-cheese.

 - The Picnic Salad at the Hungry Bear is a nice mix, including turkey breast, strawberries and Feta cheese.